sswam/allemande/doc/guide.md

 - Read the [Quick Intro](/intro).
 - Read this [User Guide](/guide) if you have time, or to see the lists of characters.
 - This document is visible to AIs in the help widget.
 They can help users to learn about the app.
 They can even show which icons to press!
-- IMPORTANT: New users who need help should talk to Flashi.
-Other characters can also help, but Flashi is recommended for this.
+- IMPORTANT: New users who need help should talk to Aidi.
+Other characters can also help, but Aidi is specialised at this.
 - A red dot at the top-right means you are disconnected or offline.
 Reload the page.
 - Illu is expert at image generation.
 You can talk to her to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can contact Sam, the developer, who is happy to give help or a tour.